potchy/wavtogg/README.md

 -r, --recursive    Allows traversing through the input folder recursively.

--o, --overwrite    Allows overwrite, if .wav equivalents already exist in the input folder.
+-o, --overwrite    Allows overwrite, if .ogg equivalents already exist in the input folder.
 Those cases are skipped by default.

 -b, --backup       (Default: wavtogg_backup) Backup folder name.
 Folders with this name are automatically excluded from the conversion process.